 EKO has filed a class action lawsuit against FinTech giant Robinhood related to a data breach.
 Thousands of Robinhood customers’ accounts were hacked, leading to millions of dollars in losses.

-The lawsuit, brought on behalf of all Robinhood customers who were victims of unauthorized use between January 1, 2020 to the present, alleges that Robinhood was negligent by failing to provide better data security protocols and in its handling of the breach, including by failing to alert customers in a timely fashion and by refusing to reimburse customers for their losses despite promising to do so.
+The lawsuit, is filed on behalf of all Robinhood customers who were victims of unauthorized use from January 1, 2020 to the present.
+It alleges that Robinhood was negligent by failing to provide better data security protocols and in its handling of the breach, including by failing to alert customers in a timely fashion and by refusing to reimburse customers for their losses despite promising to do so.
 It also claims Robinhood violated the California Consumer Privacy Act, Customer Records Act, and California consumer protection laws, among others.

 The case settled in early 2022 and the judge overseeing the case has approved of the settlement.
 The settlement ensures all Robinhood customers will benefit from key cybersecurity and account protection measures to prevent a repeat of the '20-'21 incident.
 It also provides a maximum value of approximately $19.5 million in monetary relief and identity theft protection services to approximately 40,000 customers.